 This Hot Corn and Crab Dip is the perfect appetizer for any party!
+The creaminess of the garlicky cheese and addition of sweet bell peppers, corn, and jalapenos are an awesome combination.
 Make it as mild or as spicy as you'd like!

 We typically do not do sit-down family dinners in the summer.
 We let the boys eat outside as much as possible and usually that means Dan and I fend for ourselves.
 I call it our warm-weather-loving summer no-schedule dinner schedule.